-Returning for 2019, our panettone will come from the skilled hands of Simone de Feo.
+Returning again for 2021, our panettone will come from the skilled hands of Simone de Feo.
 He is both a Maestro Gelatiere and expert baker.
 He runs Cremeria Capolinea in Reggio Emilia in Italy.
-This panettone has been handpicked by Antonio and Daniele during a visit to Italy in 2018.
+This panettone has been handpicked by Antonio and Daniele during a visit to Italy in 2018 and remains our favourite.
 They had journeyed to this area for a meeting of the Compagnia Gelatieri.
 This is a professional association of gelato chefs.
 You all loved it so much we sold out within just a couple of weeks.
 So we’re bringing it back!

 What is panettone?